 The rehabilitation and standardization process started with separate engineering studies of the existing sanitary lift stations and existing stormwater pump stations.
 The studies focused on establishing reliability and standardization needs at each of the existing 32 stations, including estimated construction costs, for budgeting purposes.

 Following study completion, sanitary lift stations and pump stations were designed by HR Green, and multiple projects were bid for improvements to all 32 stations.

 Following bidding, HR Green provided engineering construction services to verify that construction was completed according to design intent.
 HR Green provided in-house engineering services in addition to on-site construction observation.

-HR Green is currently in the construction phase of a cellular-based SCADA system designed by HR Green to observe, and eventually operate, all 32 stations.
-Construction of the new SCADA system is anticipated to be completed in 2020.
+HR Green completed the construction phase of a cellular-based SCADA system designed by HR Green to observe, and eventually operate, all 32 stations in the City.